 If you have questions about our Shoreline Master Program please contact Maggie Glowacki, (206) 386-4036, email@example.com.

 If you want more information about Shoreline Master Programs, read the Dept. of Ecology Shoreline Master Programs Frequently Asked Questions.

-After further work with interested parties and DOE, we will forward final recommendations to Mayor Murray in the fall.
-City Council review will begin after the Mayor's recommended legislation is sent to them.
+We will forward our final recommendations to Mayor Murray in the fall.
+City Council will review the Mayor's recommended legislation once they receive it.
 Keep an eye on our website for more information about the schedule.

-The Shoreline Master Program (SMP) is mandated by the state Shoreline Management Act (SMA), created by citizen referendum in 1972, and includes the goals, policies, and regulations that govern land use and activities within the Seattle Shoreline District.
+The SMP is mandated by the state Shoreline Management Act (SMA), created by citizen referendum in 1972, and includes the goals, policies, and regulations that govern land use and activities within the Seattle Shoreline District.
 Seattle’s Shoreline District includes the Duwamish River, the Ship Canal, Lake Union, Lake Washington, Green Lake, Puget Sound, associated wetlands and floodplains, and all land within 200 feet of these water-bodies.